mate-academy/jv-fruit-shop/README.md

 # Fruit shop
 Let's imagine that we have a fruit store.
 Every day in the store there are a number of activities, information about which is recorded in a file during the day.
 The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).

 Your tasks are:
 - read data from csv file
 - process these data
-- generate a dao based on processed data
+- generate a report based on processed data
-- write dao to new csv file
+- write report to new csv file

 There are four activities at the store:
 ```text